mileswwatkins/Mouse/README.md

 ### Deploying

-- `twilio serverless:deploy`, which will (assuming success) print `Deployment Details`, which includes Mouse's Twilio Function's URL (eg `https://mouse-1234-dev.twil.io/mouse`)
+- `npm run deploy`, which will (assuming success) print `Deployment Details`, which includes Mouse's Twilio Function's URL (eg `https://mouse-1234-dev.twil.io/mouse`)
 - In the Twilio web console, navigate to your phone number, scroll down to the `Messaging` section, and in the `A MESSAGE COMES IN` section set your Webhook field to Mouse's URL
-  - You'll only need to edit this field once; all future `twilio serverless:deploy` commands will deploy Mouse to the same URL (since the service ID is saved in a gitignore'd `.twiliodeployinfo` file)
+  - You'll only need to edit this field once; all future `npm run deploy` commands will deploy Mouse to the same URL (since the service ID is saved in a gitignore'd `.twiliodeployinfo` file)